top of page

 What are we already doing?

-Decreasing online storage and increasing website efficiency, as well as running on a server run by renewable energy sources
+Decreasing our online footprint, decreasing online storage and increasing website efficiency, as well as running on a server run by renewable energy sources.

 Based on the calculations from websitecarbon.com, our website emissions are very high.
 Why does this matter?
 From data centres to transmission networks to the billions of connected devices that we hold in our hands, it is all consuming electricity and in turn producing carbon emissions equal to or greater than the global aviation industry.